8e7an/dotvim/NOTES.md

 `execute "rightbelow vsplit " . bufname('%')` Open the buffer in the current window (`%`) in a new right split.

+## HTML

+`:TOhtml` to make a split/buffer with the file made into a HTML file.

 ## Normal